pointave/Antistentorian/README.md

 Antistentorian is an all-in-one transcription application that leverages faster-whisper for efficient transcription, supporting default recording devices, audio or video files dropped onto the interface, and transcripts from YouTube URLs.
-Saved transcriptions are stored in the same directory as the source files, unless directed to the Transcripts folder.
+Saved transcriptions are stored in the same directory as the source files, while youtube transcripts are directed to the Transcripts folder.

-The generated text is displayed within the user interface, providing an option for users to save it directly to their clipboard.
+The generated text is displayed within the user interface, providing an option for users to edit it directly.

 To modify the default model used by Antistentorian, change line 36 to specify your preferred model.
 We recommend "distil-large-v3" due to its moderate memory usage of over one gigabyte while maintaining performance, in contrast to the tiny model's significantly lower resource consumption of 0.1 GB.